kumyarfn/demonstration-app/README.md

 On each method in the service package there's more description and details.

 ## Project status
+Project has been tested and all APIs work as desired.
 As of 9/10/2002 this project is going to stop.